glenmeyerowitz/CS251A-Final_Project/README.md

 The  `/doc` folder contains a doxygen configuration file.
 When you run it with doxygen it will create updated [HTML documentation](https://rawgit.com/mmlind/mnist-3lnn/master/doc/html/index.html) in the `/doc/html` folder.

-### Screenshots

-The `/screenshots` folder contains screenshots of running the program on my 2010 MacBook Pro.

 ### MNIST Database